 Use any information gleaned during the signup process to personalise your welcome email—for example, harnessing demographic information to determine whether the email should show womenswear or menswear.

-Last but not least comes a wonderful welcome email from international maternity fashion brand Séraphine, sent with the affable subject line "Welcome to Seraphine's world!".
+Last but not least comes a wonderful welcome email from international maternity fashion brand Seraphine.

 Why we love it

-〰️ The brand's raison d'être (to enable women to be "fashionably pregnant") is highlighted straight off, thanks to Founder Cecile's personal note (which addresses the recipient directly).
+〰️ The brand's raison d'être (to enable women to be "fashionably pregnant") is highlighted straight off, thanks to the personal tone "Nice to meet you mama!" and the handwritten-style copy as an added touch.

-〰️The note reinforces the leading brand message that all of the designs at Séraphine are created with the goal of overcoming the challenge of being both stylish and comfortable whilst pregnant.
+〰️The note reinforces the leading brand message that all of the designs at Séraphine are created with the goal of overcoming the challenge of being both stylish and comfortable whilst pregnant "and beyond" meaning that they have the customer in mind even after the baby has arrived, especially as new mothers will value comfort alongside style.

 Use your welcome email as an opportunity to tell your email subscribers about your social media channels and any big social campaigns you have going on, inviting them to get involved.